tlswg/tls13-spec/draft-ietf-tls-tls13.md

        ClientHello1 + HelloRetryRequest + ClientHello2[truncated]

-The full ClientHello is included in all other handshake hash computations.
+The full ClientHello2 is included in all subsequent handshake hash computations.

 ### Pre-Shared Key Exchange Modes